tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ Only sorcerers can benefit from this armor.
 Only sorcerers are mad enough to wear it.
 This armor is made from scales taken from Umbraxatar, living dragonscales infused with the power of the Shadowfell.
 You gain an extra Sorcerer talent, which must be spent on either Blood Link or Chromatic Destroyer Heritage.
 Got both those talents already?
 Then have a free feat, which must be spend on augmenting one of those talents.
 You may also channel Umbraxatar's power.
 This lets you gather power as a quick action, but Umbraxatar gets a say in the spellcasting.
 He might have his own ideas about the choice of targets, or demand that you carry out some particular course of action or repay him by doing him some service.
 Of course, if you’re wearing this armor, you must be a loyal ally of a chromatic dragon, and so you will have no qualms whatsoever about letting him sniff around inside your soul...

-**Quirk:** The dividing line between you and Her gets blurrier every day.
+**Quirk:** The dividing line between you and Her gets blurrier every full recovery.

 ---